 I transitioned to the field of bodywork after spending my early twenties in a fast paced job doing resource development for non-profits.
 Though I enjoyed the go-go-go of the development world, I did not have a passion for the work itself.
 I felt as though some 'magic' was missing from my life and it was then that I decided I needed a change.

 I began thinking about what I wanted to do, rather than what I thought I was supposed to do.
 I soon enrolled at the Integrated Massage Therapy College and began my journey into alternative health care.
 After graduating and earning my license to practice, I began working for a chiropractic office where I was able to learn tissue manipulation from a structural perspective.
-It was there that I decided to focus my continuing education on the medical side of therapeutic massage.
+It was then that I decided to focus my continuing education on structural systems and medical massage techniques.

-Upon moving back to the Pacific Northwest, I began working for a chiropractic office in Olympia, where I am currently still practicing.
+Upon moving back to the Pacific Northwest, I began working for a chiropractic office in Olympia.
 Then, after much encouragement from friends and loved ones, I opened my own practice, Cascade Health Massage.
+In wanting to see my practice specialize to help specific populations, I began a certification course under Lauren Christman in November 2020 after taking a handful of CST courses from the early months of 2020.

 I hope you enjoyed learning a little bit about me and if you feel we would be a good fit for each other, I would welcome the opportunity to work with you.